-This is one of many ways the search engines try to understand your content.
+This is one of many ways search engines try to understand your content.

 Interlinking stories to your homepage will instruct the crawlers to go through the stories & keep your indexable sitemaps up to date.

 Creating a category page for stories where users can find all the stories.
-This would then be linked to various pages to your individual stories/webpages.
+This would then be linked to various pages of your individual stories/web pages.

 The trick is to think in terms of discoverability.

-You don’t have to stress too much on the url structure of the stories, especially if you are embedding it to dedicated version of the web story as article.
+You don’t have to stress too much about the URL structure of the stories, especially if you are embedding it to a dedicated version of the web story as an article.

-However, if you do the URL formatting, just do as similar to a blog post.
+However, if you do the URL formatting, just do it similarly to a blog post.
 There’s no need to extrapolate this.

 This is the place where you will be doing internal linking.
 You can link to the long form of the content as CTA.

-It can also be links to affiliate products, but there are no clear specification about this.
+It can also be linked to affiliate products, but there are no clear specifications about this.
 You can add one link per slide.

-Image SEO is a thing which is ignored by many marketers right now.
+Image SEO is a thing that is ignored by many marketers right now.
 Just like any other image for your blog post.

 Canonicalization isn’t available

-A full length article or a video is considered as a different entity than the web story form, even though it is of same topic.
+A full-length article or a video is considered a different entity than the web story form, even though it is of the same topic.
 Turns out AMP canonicalization isn’t supported for stories.

 Context, content & more on SEO

 It’s important to look at the context of your stories.
-SEO is integral part of context.
+SEO is an integral part of the context.

-Here’s the simplest analogy of understanding the difference between content & context.
+Here’s the simplest analogy for understanding the difference between content & context.